 Accessible, critically astute and expansive, Live is an indispensable resource for all those with an interest in some of the most vibrant and contested issues in art today.

 Contributors: Marina Abramović, Ron Athey, Franko B, Bobby Baker, Lucy Baldwyn, Michele Barrett, Jérôme Bel, Romeo Castellucci, Brian Catling, Oron Catts, Julie Clarke, Ricardo Dominguez, Tim Etchells, Jean Fisher, Forced Entertainment, Goat Island, RoseLee Goldberg, Guillermo Gómez-Peña, Matthew Goulish, Lin Hixson, Amelia Jones, Joe Kelleher, Yu Yeon Kim, Oleg Kulik, André Lepecki, Alastair MacLennan, Hayley Newman, Peggy Phelan, La Pocha Nostra, William Pope.L, Andrew Quick, Alan Read, La Ribot, Henry M. Sayre, Stelarc.

 Homepage image: Oleg Kulik, Armadillo for your Show, 2003.
 Photo: Hugo Glendinning. © the artist.

-Images and extract from the book below
+Images and extracts from the book below